SvenLieber/website/content/post/2020-06-21-my-phd-explained.en.md

 The goal is to reuse existing methods as much as possible but to adapt them to the modeling of constraints.
-Part of this is also to analyze which measurable pros and cons arise certain restrictions are either expressed as logical axioms in the data model or as constraints.
+Part of this is also to analyze which measurable pros and cons arise if certain restrictions are either expressed as logical axioms in the data model or as constraints.
 One use case in my PhD are privacy regulations.
 To check compliance with privacy regulations on the one hand